earthlab-education/practice-git-skillz/README.md

 Here is some more text.

-Hey I just commited to the Earth Data science practice file
+Hey I just commited to the Earth Data science practice file.
+Yeeh!